UsabilityEngineering/ux-journal-jtwhite530/README.md

-# UX Portfolio
+# Jameson UX Portfolio

-About me...
+about me...
+I am a CINS major here at Chico State and will do once I get home

 ## UX Team Project